RocketDerp/April14_2025/PostMalala/Taliban/Giving_Up_On_Dialog.md

 https://www.theguardian.com/books/2025/oct/14/finding-my-way-by-malala-yousafzai-review-growing-up-in-public

-Was it every really a belief?
+Was it ever really a belief?
 "Now do as you wish" sounded like murder and rape in year 2013 book tour and book.

 &nbsp;